 - Just four years later to the discovery of RNA silencing characteristic of double-stranded RNA, this company entered the research zone.

-- Pharmaceutical industry is rapidly growing owing to the high market demand for new medications, therapy forms, an increase in digital medicine as well as changing regulations.
+- The pharmaceutical industry is rapidly growing owing to the high market demand for new medications, therapy forms, an increase in digital medicine as well as changing regulations.

 - Additionally, the increasing urbanization and increasing middle class are making it more affordable for the individuals to have medications and drugs which has led to higher demand for medication.

 B) Public Relations In Pharma Industry: A Nightmare